 - Financial Planning & Budgeting: Working out your financial situation when you move to a new country can be a daunting task.
 It is important to work out a budget and organize your finances prior to making Aliyah, organizing issues such as taxes in North America or the UK, Israeli taxes and Estate planning.

 - Pensions: Olim who arrive over the age of 60 are generally not entitled to the standard Israeli government pension.
 To determine if you are eligible, click here.
+If you are eligible for an Israeli pension, click here for an English version of the claims form: Bituach Leumi – Special Old-Age Benefit

 If you are making Aliyah from the U.S. and are eligible for Social Security payments, you can usually continue to receive your payments in Israel.
 However, if you are between the ages of 62 and your full retirement age (65, 66, etc., depending on the year that you were born), and you are receiving social security payments while living in Israel, you are not entitled to work more than 45 hours a month.
 If you do work, social security (generally) will stop paying your benefits, until you either stop working or reach full retirement age.
 For more information about this law, as well as other relevant information for expatriates, please see: Your Payments While You Are Outside of the United States